-For other grades ISK is not obligated to enroll a student who must be placed more than one year behind his/her respective peer group or who is at an age that would prevent attainment of a U.S. High School Diploma by the age of 20 years.
+For other grades, ISK will generally not enroll a student who must be placed more than one year behind his/her respective peer group or who is at an age that would prevent attainment of a U.S. High School Diploma by the age of 20 years.